 - In Star Trek: The Next Generation, Picard tells Wesley to shut up when he tries to warn the captain about Lore.

-- In one episode of The Big Bang Theory, Raj has Howard and Bernadette babysit his dog, only for them to lose it.
+- In one episode, Raj has Howard and Bernadette babysit his dog, only for them to lose it.
 Raj manages to find the dog and decides to make Howard and Bernadette squirm for a few hours.
 When the pair calls Raj to cover up they lost his dog, Raj reveals he found it a few hours ago, resulting in Bernadette getting on his case about making them worry sick about the dog, resulting in Raj being the one to apologize, with Howard and Bernadette's losing his dog forgotten.

 - Two and a Half Men features an episode where Charlie gives his mother a Calling the Old Man Out speech but then she turns it around and treats him like he's being a brat.